op7ic/amphunt/README.md

 # amphunt

 This repository contains basic threat hunting scripts for [AMP4E](https://www.cisco.com/c/en/us/products/security/advanced-malware-protection/index.html) API.
-Scripts are heavily based on already existing code published by [Cisco Security Team](https://github.com/CiscoSecurity/) with some optimization towards handling file inputs.
-In addition, SHA256 hashes for specific processes were taken from [WINFINGER](https://github.com/op7ic/WINFINGER) repository.
-Each script takes at least config file as argument.
+Scripts are heavily based on already existing code published by [Cisco Security Team](https://github.com/CiscoSecurity/) with some optimization towards handling file inputs, csv output and pagination.
+Known Windows SHA256 hashes were taken from [WINFINGER](https://github.com/op7ic/WINFINGER) repository and can be used to hunt for potentially bad commands such as ```net user admin /add``` which rely on build-in Windows tool.
+In addition, various GitHub repositories with known hacking toolkits, such as [sqlmap](https://github.com/sqlmapproject/sqlmap), [LaZagne](https://github.com/AlessandroZ/LaZagne) were also hashed to provide ability for hunting on both current and past versions of these tools.
+Please be aware that each script takes at least config file as argument.

 ## hash2processarg.py

 This file takes a list of SHA256 hashes as input (sample can be found in [hashset](hashset/) directory) and prints every computer with matching processes along with executed command line arguments orignating from these processes.
-This method can be used to quickly scan for legitimate binaries (i.e. certutil) in order to see process arguments.
+This method can be used to quickly scan for legitimate binaries (i.e. certutil) in order to see process arguments or to hunt for malicious processes lunched by specific hash.
 Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke:
 ```